 So if your business is on Twitter, you will be able to connect and engage your customers (and potential customers) because that’s where they are.

-If any of your customers has an issue with your business, there is a possibility that they will first share their experience on Twitter before even contacting you.
+If any of your customers have an issue with your business, there is a possibility that they will first share their experience on Twitter before even contacting you.

 Just like in the case of British Airways, angry and unsatisfied customers now go on Twitter to voice their dissatisfaction over certain businesses.
 How will you know what customers are saying about you if your business is not on Twitter?